 - Arrange storage areas so that frequently used items are always within arm’s reach

 - Keep drawers and cabinets closed when not in use

 - Slow down and be careful

 - Never carry items that obstruct your view or are too heavy

 Take Household Safety to the Next Level

 The above tips and suggestions serve as a solid starting point to improving the safety of your home.
 However, some accidents can occur despite the care you take to prevent them.
 When an accident does happen, response time becomes paramount.
-Granite State Independent Living’s Quiet Comfort technology utilizes sensors placed throughout the house to record any unusual activity.
-Residents and their family members can receive text message notifications on their phone of any potential problems.
+Granite State Independent Living’s formerly offered Quiet Comfort technology utilized sensors placed throughout the house to record any unusual activity.
+Residents and their family members could receive text message notifications on their phone of any potential problems.